 An alarming number of cannabis oils test, batch to batch, as having improper decarboxylation.
 This means you are NOT getting your medicine.

-According to a new study from a research and development company in Ontario, called Scientus Pharma, many cannabis companies are not preparing their oils properly.
-The study found that some so-called “pure cannabis oils” are filled with 80% ineffective substances.
-And we don’t mean fillers or anything sinister; we mean that the oil is 80% inert.
+According to a new study from a research and development company in Canada called Scientus Pharma, many cannabis companies are not preparing their oils properly.
+The study found that some so-called “pure cannabis oils” consist of eighty percent ineffective substances.
+And we don’t mean fillers or anything sinister; we mean that the oil is eighty percent inert.
 As a result, patients are effectively getting placebo treatment in place of real medicine because decarboxylation was not complete.

 What Happens During Decarboxylation?

 In chemical terms, decarboxylation is the process of removing a carboxyl group (usually COOH, which is one carbon atom, two oxygen atoms, and one hydrogen atom) and releasing carbon dioxide (CO2).
 It’s a very common and well-known organic chemical reaction, and a staple of modern medicine.
 This is the method by which the famous drug L-DOPA became dopamine and woke up Oliver Sacks’ patients in his book “Awakenings” (and in the Robin Williams movie of the same name.)